 Easy, Free Outdoor Activities to Get you Started

 - Take a walk around your neighborhood.
-You can even create a fun neighborhood scavenger hunt for the kiddos to complete.
-Items cans include things unique to your neighborhood such as a house with a red door, a garden gnome, a bench, etc.
+You can create a fun neighborhood scavenger hunt for the kiddos to complete, or check out our Back to Nature School workbook for fun ideas on how to include outdoor learning on your walk.

 - Go for a bike ride around your neighborhood.